vrld/suit/docs/gettingstarted.rst

 .. image:: _static/keyboard.gif

-The slider widget can also react to keyboard input.
+The :func:`Slider` widget can also react to keyboard input.
 The mouse state is automatically updated, but you can provide your own version of reality if you need to.
 See the :doc:`Core functions <core>` for more details.